Kuwait silent in noisy sporting neighbourhood – DW – 06/19/2023

 "That ban affected everything," said Radojko Avramovic, national team coach of Kuwait in 2002 and again in 2018.
 "It's not just the national team but youth development lost all continuity and that has made a big gap compared to other countries."

-It is solving this problem that should be the priority rather than spending billions on international sport believes Marafi.
+Solving this problem should be the priority rather than spending billions on international sports, Marafi believes.
 "Our league is very weak and the standard of Kuwaiti players has fallen," said Marafi.
 "There is no talent, no facilities and no good stadiums.
 The spectator experience is poor."

 He wants government and the federation to work together more.
 "It is a strange thing, many people involved in Kuwait football go and see games in Barcelona, Madrid, Manchester or London and they are so happy with the experience but they never think of trying to do the same here."